TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 **Current Versions**

 TrenchBroom currently supports game config versions 3 and 4.
+Version 4 is identical to version 3 with two exceptions:

-Version 4 adds support for the `unused` key in surface flags and content flags; these two versions are otherwise identical.
+* Version 4 adds support for the `unused` key in surface flags and content flags; this key does not exist in version 3.
+* Version 4 adds support for specifying a list of values for the `pattern` key in surfaceparm-type smart tags; in version 3 only a single value is allowed.

 **Migrating from Version 2**